Ridley School District

 Ridley School District is a large, suburban public school district in southeastern Delaware County, Pennsylvania.
 It serves the residents of Ridley Township, and the boroughs of Ridley Park and Eddystone.
-Ridley School District encompasses approximately 8 square miles.
-According to 2000 federal census data, Ridley School District served a resident population of 40,429.
+The township includes the census-designated places of Folsom and Woodlyn.

-In 2009, the district residents’ per capita income was $21,563, while the median family income was $56,201.
-In the Commonwealth, the median family income was $49,501 and the United States median family income was $49,445, in 2010.
+Ridley School District encompasses approximately eight square miles.

-The district has one high school, one middle school, and seven elementary schools.
+The district has one high school (Ridley High School), one middle school, and seven elementary schools: